preciofishbone/OmniaDocsG2/blocks/sign-off-requests-rollup-613/index.rst

 General
 ----------
-On the General tab you can add a title for the block, in any tenant language:
+On the General tab you can add a title for the block, of needed:

 .. image:: sign-off-requests-block-settings-general-613.png